DavidWaumsley/NoScriptShow/content/blog/2024/ep8.md

 Because in my head, lightning bolts signify heat or kind of something, really?
 Wow.
 Or something like that.
 What was your thinking?
 Yeah, there wasn’t much,

 \[00:47:13\] **David Waumsley:** don’t make me think.
 Yeah, I’ll tell you what, I, nicked it.
-Basically, I saw somewhere else on one of the stock images that they had a mic similar to this kind of thing, and they put these little lightning bolts, electricity, out of the podcast.
+Basically, I saw somewhere else on one of the stock images that they had a mic similar to this kind of thing, and they put these little lightning bolts, electricity, out of the chat.

 I think on their thing.
 It said something about, going live or something on there.
 So I just looking for embellishments because obviously we’re keeping the page simple.
 I just basically took.
 A symbol that was the lightning and replicated that.
 But now you’ve said it, you just think, actually it probably isn’t saying the right thing.

 So we maybe need some embellishments.
 Are different that, yeah, I don’t know.

 \[00:47:52\] **Nathan Wrigley:** I don’t know either.
 Yeah, no, it was just, it didn’t, it, there was no like sense of that’s weird or anything.
 I just thought, oh, lightning interesting.
-But it’s surely our podcasts are electric, aren’t they?
+But it’s surely our chats are electric, aren’t they?
 Oh, exactly.

 Let’s keep it then. yeah.
 I dunno.
 I dunno.
 When I, whenever I think of audio, and of course we’re not just audio, are we’ve now decided that it’s really gonna be about YouTube as much as anything else. that’s video.
 But the audio.
 In my head, the iconography around audio is always like this.